szilvia-csernus/map-game/README.md

 ## Accessibility
 <br>

-* Fonts were chosen to have clean contours and simple design to maximize legibility.
+* The font was chosen for having a simple design and clean contours to maximise legibility.
-* For font sizes, `rem` was used throughout the site to allow the text to scale according to the users' preferred default font-size.
+* For font sizes, `rem` was used throughout the site to allow the text to scale according to the users' preferred default font size.
 * The map can be zoomed in and out when the player has to find a country to cater for easier access.
 * Images have `alt` labels and svg tags are marked with `aria` labels.
 * Chrome Dev Tools' Lighthouse score is 100% for accessibility for both mobile and desktop devices.

-* [Mapbox Studio](https://studio.mapbox.com/) allows to test map designs for 8 types of visual impairments.
+* [Mapbox Studio](https://studio.mapbox.com/) allows testing map designs for 8 types of visual impairments.
 The result of these tests can be found in [TESTING.md](./TESTING.md#accessibility).

 <br><br>